Rebeccaislw/WeiLi/_pages/about.md

 - 11/2017, National Outstanding Forestry Graduates, Chinese Society of Forestry Education & National Forestry and Grassland Administration, China (awarded to top 40 graduates nationwide)

-- 11/2017, National Scholarship of China, Ministry of Education, China (awarded to the top 3%)
+- 11/2017, National Scholarship, Ministry of Education, China (awarded to the top 3%)

-- 11/2016, National Scholarship of China, Ministry of Education, China (awarded to the top 3%)
+- 11/2016, National Scholarship, Ministry of Education, China (awarded to the top 3%)